rHomelab/LabBot-Cogs/README.md

 Notes can be used for long-term storage information of problematic users or for future reference.

-When using listing the notes of a user, the warnings will be prioritised as they will be deemed more important.
+When listing the notes of a user, the warnings will be prioritised as they will be deemed more important.

-It is possible to add notes to a user who has not joined or has left.
-Notes are stored against a user's ID and not necessarily requiring the user to be part of the server.
+It is possible to add notes to a user who has left or not yet joined.
+Notes are stored against a user's ID and do not require the user to be part of the server.
 Deleting a note does not actually delete the note.
-It simply marks it in the datastore as deleted.
-This can allow future recovery of notes if a bad party is attempting to wipe existing notes, but will not be visible in lists of normal use.
+It simply marks it in the datastore as deleted and does not show it in normal use.
+This can allow future recovery of notes if a bad party is attempting to wipe existing notes.

 ### Penis